Final coronavirus stimulus bill omits several Pelosi wish list items, as vote appears imminent

 Although nothing is definite yet, the Senate is expected to begin debating an amendment from Sen. Ben Sasse, R-Neb., shortly.
 The amendment would bar people from getting more from new unemployment benefits than they would have received on the job; the amendment would need 60 votes and is expected to fail.

-READ THE FINAL BILL TEXT CIRCULATING ON THE HILL
+READ THE FINAL BILL TEXT CIRCULATING ON THE HILL ; READ A SUMMARY OF THE BILL

 Then, a vote will begin on final passage, requiring a simple majority.